In What Direction Will HyreCar Inc.'s (NASDAQ:HYRE) Stock Goes From Here? - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 4 analysts.
+4 analysts predict $10.33M in revenue for the current quarter.
 It ranges from a high estimate of $10.52M to a low estimate of $10.06M.
 As of the current estimate, HyreCar Inc.’s year-ago sales were $9.93M, an estimated increase of 4.00% from the year-ago figure.
 For the next quarter, 4 analysts are estimating revenue of $11.31M, an increase of 18.30% over than the figure of $4.00% in the same quarter last year.
 There is a high estimate of $11.67M for the next quarter, whereas the lowest estimate is $11.01M.

 A total of 4 analysts have provided revenue estimates for HYRE’s current fiscal year.
 The highest revenue estimate was $42.21M, while the lowest revenue estimate was $41.19M, resulting in an average revenue estimate of $41.7M.
 In the same quarter a year ago, actual revenue was $35.72M, up 16.80% from the average estimate.
 Based on 4 analysts’ estimates, the company’s revenue will be $59.68M in the next fiscal year.
 The high estimate is $65.36M and the low estimate is $52.5M.
 The average revenue growth estimate for next year is up 43.10% from the average revenue estimate for this year.